nhamilakis/Lexical-benchmark/README.md

 # Lexical-benchmark
-This project provides more finegrained human-model comparison on lexical level.
-This project is divided into following components: i) model training;  ii) model evaluation;   iii) plot the data
+The lexical benchmark  project provides more finegrained human-model comparison on lexical level.

+This project is divided into following components: i) receptive vocabulary  ii) expressive vocabualry

 i)  Training